Citizen of the Month

-CITIZEN OF THE MONTH PRESENTATION: Council Member Everette Clark presented the Citizen of the Month for July:
+CITIZEN OF THE MONTH – SELECTED BY COUNCIL MEMBER ANN HARKEY: Council Member Ann Harkey selected the Citizen of the Month for February.

-Mayor Little, Council Members, family and friends all shared kind words about Mr. Hawkins and congratulated him on being selected as Citizen of the Month for July.
+Mayor Little, Council Members, City Manager Bob Boyette, and friends and family all shared kind words about Mr. McKesson and congratulated him for being selected as Citizen of the Month.